 As well as visiting the back of your driving licence, which discloses just which categories you are covered for, when you passed your test is also of importance.
 Drivers who passed their test between 1st January 1997 and 18th January 2013 can tow a trailer (weighing up to 750kg) without training or further testing.
 The weight of the vehicle and the trailer however must not exceed 4,250kg.
 Heavier loads can also be carried via a trailer as long as the combined weight doesn’t exceed 3.5 tonnes.

-Can I drive a 3.5 tonne van?
+Can I drive a 3.5 tonne van on a car licence?

 With a standard category B driving licence you can indeed drive a 3.5 tonne van, but this is a maximum weight for the licence category.
 If you passed your test any date after 1st January 1997, you might need to take extra tests before being able to drive vehicles in the weight range of 3.5 to 7.5 tonnes.
 You may also need additional tests to tow a trailer with your van.